-These total coefficients were subsequently distributed to 25 springs along the base of the caisson and 20 springs at each of two elevations along the sides of the caisson.
-The distribution was made ensuring the cumulative total stiffness and damping of the individual springs along the sides and base of a caisson matched the total stiffness and damping coefficients shown in Table 2.
+Using such hysteresis loops along the sides and base of the tower caisson, equivalent stiffness and damping coefficients were calculated for the Manhattan and Brooklyn Tower caissons.
+These coefficients were subsequently distributed to 25 springs along the base of the caisson and 20 springs at each of two elevations along the sides of the caisson.
+The distribution was made ensuring the cumulative total stiffness and damping of the individual springs along the sides and base of a caisson matched the total stiffness and damping coefficients computed for each tower caissons using FLAC.
 These foundation impedances were used in a preliminary seismic global analysis of the bridge to estimate the inertial loads on the caissons of the towers, and to make a preliminary assessment of the retrofit need of the tower caissons.